Skip to product information

 What it is: a passive shipping container ventilation system that pairs a container exhaust vent with a matched intake vent to create continuous airflow for container moisture prevention and container mold prevention.

 How it works: as air passes over the exhaust vent, a natural vacuum is created that pulls fresh ambient air in through the intake.
 This produces multiple daily air exchanges with no power and no moving parts, designed to help reduce condensation, mold, corrosion, and inside rain.
-Stocked locally by Valley Outdoor Supply in Lake Stevens, Washington.

 Scroll or tap a section below